FredaWerdiger/confidenceSim/README.md

-# Confidence Trial Simulations

-This package performs simulations of <strong>frequentist confidence trials</strong>.
+# Highly Customizable, Parallelized Simulations of Frequentist Confidence Clinical Trials

+Simulate one or many frequentist confidence clinical trials based on a specified set of parameters.
+From a two-arm, single-stage trial to a perpetually run Adaptive Platform Trial, this package offers vast flexibility to customize your trial and observe operational characterisitics over thousands of instances.

 The analysis of trial results is carried out using the `confidenceCurves` package and all details about frequentist confidence analyis may be found there.

 ## Trial Designs
 The complexity of the design of the trial being simulated varies from a two-arm one-stage trial, to a Multi-Arm Multi-Stage (**MAMS**) Trial through to an **Adaptive Platform Trial**.
 The trial design features are specified by a parameter list that is fed into the `runSingleTrial` function via the `inputs` field.
 There is an example parameter list named ```inputs``` which may be loaded by using: